 Connection Pooling

-# Database connection pooling
+# Database connection pooling with async

 from databases import Database

-database = Database('postgresql://user:pass@localhost/db')
+database = Database("postgresql://user:pass@localhost/db")

 async def startup():